Hoo-Knows/HollowKnight.ChallengeMode/README.md

 - Unfriendly Fire: spawns a Grimmchild that attacks the player
 - Ascension: Gorb occasionally teleports onto the player and fires a ring of spears
 - Salubra’s Curse: unequips all charms
-- Past Regrets: spawns an invincible Shade with no contact damage that slashes at the player and copies any spell the player uses
+- Past Regrets: spawns an invincible Shade (no contact damage) that slashes at the player and copies any spell the player uses
 - Infected Wounds: taking damage drains soul, halves nail damage for 5 seconds, and spawns 1-3 Infected Balloons
 - Chaos, Chaos: applies a different modifier every 15 seconds
 - Temporal Distortion: occasionally warps the player back to where they were 3 seconds ago